RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 An additional CP/M CCP function `EXIT` provides a way to return to the shell to "change disks" by restarting CP/M with different FATFS files as input for the CP/M drives. `EXIT` initialises a clean reboot of the RC2014, and returns to the command shell.

+## Usage

+When starting a new project it can be convenient to use a new clean drive in the beginning.
+The provided template drive can be copied and named appropriately for the project.
+Either the [`yash`](https://github.com/z88dk/z88dk-ext/blob/master/os-related/CPM/yash.c) shell can be used from within CP/M, or the drive can be temporarily attached to a PC and normal file management can be used to copy the template drive.

+Alternatively when working with a CP/M compiler, then making a copy of the compiler drive and working from that (rather than the original) can be quite useful.

+On first boot into CP/M, mount the `sys.cpm` system drive and the new working drive.
+It can then be useful to copy some useful commands onto the working drive, then the `sys.cpm` system drive does not need to be mounted on further boots.
+Generally `XODEM.COM` and optionally `DDIR.COM` are all that are necessary, as the CP/M CCP has `REN`, `ERA`, `TYPE`, and `EXIT` commands integrated.

+Then, on each subsequent boot-up of CP/M only the working drive is necessary in drive `A:`.
+After compiling a new project with z88dk, the work-in-progress command `.COM` can be uploaded to the RC2014 with `XMODEM` and then tested.
+Then repeat as needed, if the work-in-progress crashes CP/M or needs further work.

+Of course other development workflows are possible, as is just mounting the [ZORK](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/ZORK.CPM.zip) games drive and playing an adventure game.

 ## Building Software from Source